 The C. Thomas Paul trail, named in honor of the Trust’s President from 1988 to 1995, now a Connecticut resident, was marked and maintained for years by Tom and his children.

 The beginning part of the trail is a riot of wildflowers in the spring: Celandine, Wild Geranium, and Dame’s Rocket are but a few.
+Shortly after the start, the trail crosses the driveway of a house.
+Continue straight, keeping the lawn on your left.
 As you make your way downhill, you will notice that you are passing between two stone walls which define an old colonial farm road.
 On the right and just before the two stone walls is “Raymond’s Rock”.
 Leaving the old road, another turn downhill will take you to one of the most beautiful areas of this trail.
 You will notice that the vegetation changes here to one of large pines and oaks, and especially Yellow Birch.
 The Yellow Birch is an unusual tree for Westford; notice its curly bark.
-Cross over a small stream on a footbridge, and if you are visiting in the month of May, you will be rewarded by the sight of a carpet of Pink Lady’s Slippers.
+Cross over a small stream on a footbridge rebuilt in 2015 by Boy Scout Tim Feehrer.
+A nearby bench was added in 2019 by Boy Scout Owen Schultz.
+If you are visiting in the month of May, you will be rewarded by the sight of a carpet of Pink Lady’s Slippers.
 This area of the trail is privately owned, so please respect the landowner’s generosity, and be careful not to disturb any vegetation.

 The trail proceeds past a small pond still within Blanchard Farms, crosses Blanchard Road, passes over a small earthen footbridge, proceeds uphill, in an area of very large rocks, and continues to Graniteville Road.
 To your right is the old Bixby homestead.
 David Bixby was a revolutionary war hero.
 The home’s owner after 1940 was Walter Blanchard, a W.W.I veteran and milk dealer.

-After the Boutwell Brook, the trail proceeds to Evergreen Circle.
-Keep the pond on your right, and walk straight across the cul-de-sac.
-The trail proceeds down the left-hand side of Evergreen Circle, though you may also walk along the paved surface.
+After Boutwell Brook, the trail proceeds to Evergreen Circle.
+Keep the pond on your right, and walk down the cul-de-sac.

-Beyond this point, the trail proceeds across Pine Ridge Road, straight through the Town Forest.
+Beyond this point, the trail crosses Pine Ridge Road, straight through the Spaulding Town Forest.
+This forest was thinned in 2016, after years of unrestricted growth, which lead to a monoculture of mature white pines.
 It is very easy to see your way straight through to Cold Spring Road, opposite the trail head for the Stone Arch Bridge.
 Happy Trails!

 Click to zoom in or out